 Then you will need to start gathering the documentation your lender could ask for, including:

-- Three to six months of bank statements, including your most recent statement
+- Three to six months of bank statements

 - Proof of any government, pension, or insurance benefits received

-- Two to thre years of verified financials if you are self-employed
+- Two to three years of verified accounts if you are self-employed

 - Tax returns (last year and previous year)